scicloj/clojure-data-scrapbook/projects/london-clojurians-dec-2023-talk/src/notebooks/timspart.md

 ---
 { title: "Cooking up a data workflow",
-  subtitle: "Your community needs you",
+  subtitle: "How to code a book",
   author:
     { name: "Timothy Pratley",
       url: "timothypratley.blogspot.com",